top of page

 The B2-C3 archetypes of the Org Topologies are gaining the best of the two worlds by combining flow efficiency with outcome orientation (see the illustrations above).
 This is the space of Business Agility.

-Learn about the Elevating Structures™ and Business-Oriented R&D to discover the ways to elevate your ecosystem and gain the true benefits of agility.
+Learn about the Elevating Structures™ to discover the ways to elevate your ecosystem and gain the true benefits of agility.

 bottom of page